-"The SNT satellite (12-day revisit) passed by Sulphur on Saturday May 13.
-We received the dataset Monday and verified that none of the datapoint areas around the dome and caverns near the western flank are showing deviation from their linear trend.
-This dataset has been evaluated and a report prepared using the new evaluation methodology and reporting template.
-Please find report attached. "
+"The SNT satellite (12-day revisit) and the PAZ satellite from the TSX/PAZ constellation (4 & 7-day revisit) both passed by Sulphur on Wednesday July 12.
+We received the datasets on Friday and verified that none of the datapoint areas around the dome and caverns near the western flank are showing deviation from their respective trends.
+The attached evaluations have been prepared for reference."